ray-project/ray/doc/source/cluster/kubernetes-advanced.rst

 Status information
 ~~~~~~~~~~~~~~~~~~

-Running ``kubectl -n <namespace> get raycluster`` will show all Ray clusters in the namespace along with status info:
+Running ``kubectl -n <namespace> get raycluster`` will show all Ray clusters in the namespace, with some status information:

 .. code-block:: shell